Ashwagandha vs Lion's Mane: The Body-Brain Divide

 What Is Lion's Mane?

 Lion's mane (Hericium erinaceus) is a culinary and medicinal mushroom with a striking cascading appearance that resembles a white lion's mane.
-It has been used in Traditional Chinese Medicine for centuries, but its modern fame rests on something unique in the mushroom world: it is one of the only natural substances shown to stimulate nerve growth factor (NGF) synthesis in human studies.
+It has been used in Traditional Chinese Medicine for centuries, and is the subject of ongoing research into its potential effects.

 The landmark Mori 2009 RCT tested 3g/day of lion's mane in 30 adults aged 50-80 with mild cognitive impairment over 16 weeks.
 The result: significant cognitive improvement versus placebo (PMID: 18844328).
 A subsequent RCT confirmed improvement of cognitive functions through oral intake of lion's mane (PMID: 31413233).
 And the Nagano 2010 RCT found that 30 menopausal women who consumed lion's mane for 4 weeks had significantly lower depression and anxiety scores (PMID: 20834180).